One Health Approaches to Antimicrobial Resistance

 Antimicrobial resistance (AMR) research at Bristol Veterinary School is coordinated through our research group, AMR Force, initiated and led by Professor Kristen Reyher.
 We work to help tackle the global issue of antimicrobial resistance through a plurality of approaches; locally, nationally and internationally.

-This successful research group has secured millions of pounds worth of funding from public funders (DEFRA, University of Bristol), Research Councils UK (BBSRC, ESRC, EPSRC, MRC, NERC), industry bodies (AHDB Dairy, AHDB Beef and Sheep, MSD Animal Health, Zoetis UK, WD Farmers, Coombe Farm), Charity funders (Soil Association, Dogs Trust, The Langford Trust) and international bodies (EU Horizon 2020, Formas Sweden)
+This successful research group has secured tens of millions of pounds worth of funding from public funders (DEFRA, University of Bristol), Research Councils UK (BBSRC, ESRC, EPSRC, MRC, NERC), industry bodies (AHDB Dairy, AHDB Beef and Sheep, MSD Animal Health, Zoetis UK, WD Farmers, Coombe Farm), Charity funders (Soil Association, Dogs Trust, The Langford Trust) and international bodies (EU Horizon 2020, Formas Sweden)

 Some of the major questions addressed by our research include: